 Then, continuing a bit further north, you can encounter the Cozumel Coral Reef Foundation’s various coral farm growing areas, and some artificial reef structures, allowing for an interesting variation on things.

 What is exactly the same, though, is that these growing outcroppings still attract a healthy array of fish, eels, squid, and – sometimes – the island’s local population of spotted eagle rays.

 The eagle rays are seen just in front of Casa del Mar and their partner shop, Cozumel Marine World, more than people think!

-Snorkeling on Your Own in Cozumel
+Snorkeling in Cozumel on Your Own – Key Warnings

-You are permitted to snorkel independently in Cozumel at any number of beaches and water entries around the island if you have your own snorkeling equipment.
+You are permitted to independently snorkel in Cozumel at any number of beaches and water entries around the island if you have your own snorkeling equipment.
 Solo snorkelers should be good swimmers who are familiar with Cozumel’s ocean currents and pay close attention to where they can safely enter and exit the water – which is very often not the same spot.

 Even if you meet all of those recommendations, you should always let someone know if you’re going to go it alone.

 Snorkeling in Cozumel can be easy and safe, as long as you truly know accessible places to go in, and really know what you’re doing, plus (many) bonus points if you’re a strong swimmer.